nolanpy/SoccerScout/README.md

 - Using API: FBref

+# Dev guidelines
+- Push any changes to dev and open PR
+- Add bugs and features to Issues

 ## To run:
 In /src file run python app.py
 In browser of choice, go to http://127.0.0.1:5000/players